Skip to main content

 Gigabytes (GB) to Megabytes (MB) Converter

-Enter your Gigabytes (GB) value to convert to Megabytes (MB).
+Type your storage value in the input field to find Megabytes (MB) equivalent of your Gigabyte (GB) value.
 1 GB = 1,000 MB, calculated across both decimal (SI) and binary (IEC) standards.

 Convert Gigabytes to Megabytes